One-third of all U.S. wildlife species are already imperiled or are vulnerable—and nearly one million species worldwide are at risk of extinction.

-Scientists estimate that one third of all U.S. wildlife species are already imperiled or are vulnerable.
-Habitat loss, invasive species, and severe weather have all taken a severe toll on birds, mammals, fish, amphibians, reptiles, butterflies, and bees.
+Habitat loss, climate change, invasive species, disease, and severe weather have all taken a severe toll on birds, mammals, fish, amphibians, reptiles, butterflies, and bees.
 All types of wildlife are declining—in many cases dramatically.
-We need urgent action to protect vulnerable wildlife.
-The Recovering America’s Wildlife Act is the solution we need.

-Unless our nation makes a change in the way we fund conservation, the numbers of species on the brink of extinction will grow significantly.
-The Recovering America’s Wildlife Act will help wildlife at risk before they need the more costly and restrictive “emergency room” measures required by the Endangered Species Act.
+The Recovering America’s Wildlife Act will help at-risk wildlife before they need the more costly and restrictive “emergency room” measures required by the Endangered Species Act, while also helping recover those species already listed as threatened or endangered.
 The current levels of funding are less than 5 percent of what is necessary.

 Here are some details about the funds and how they will help wildlife and people: